 Reduces chances for scope creep

 Scope creep is one of the biggest challenges of project management.
-Without proper definition and clarity, projects can keep on growing beyond their initial scope and result in budget and schedule overruns.
-WBS helps clearly define the scope of the project in written terms and helps identify risks that can potentially lead to scope creep.
+Without a clear definition and clarity, projects can grow beyond their initial scope and result in budget and schedule overruns.
+WBS clearly defines the scope of the project in written terms, and identifies risks that can potentially lead to scope creep.

 Improves risk identification and management